manismk/key-notes/README.md

 - Loaders and toast is provided as the acknowledgment to the users

 **Backend**
-- Backend is done with the hel of firebase
+- Backend is done with the help of firebase

 ---